-Enjoy our Terpens alone or mix with just about anything.
+Enjoy our Terpenes alone or mix with just about anything.

 Terpenes are what you smell, and knowing what they are will deepen your appreciation of cannabis whether you’re a medical patient or recreational consumer.

-Secreted in the same glands that produce cannabinoids like THC and CBD, terpenes are the pungent oils that color cannabis varieties with distinctive flavors like citrus, berry, mint, and pine.
-Medical research on cannabis has so avidly focused on cannabinoids that we don’t know much about these aromatic compounds yet.
-However, we know just enough to realize that terpenes are the next frontier in medical marijuana.
+Secreted in the same glands that produce cannabinoids, terpenes are the pungent oils that color cannabis varieties with distinctive flavors like citrus, berry, mint, and pine.
+Medical research on plants has so avidly focused on cannabinoids that we don’t know much about these aromatic compounds yet.
+However, we know just enough to realize that terpenes are the next frontier in medical terpenes.

 The diverse palate of cannabis flavors is impressive enough, but arguably the most fascinating characteristic of terpenes is their ability to interact synergistically with other compounds in the plant, like cannabinoids.
-In the past few decades, most cannabis varieties have been bred to contain high levels of THC, and as a result, other cannabinoids like CBD, CBC, and CBN have fallen to just trace amounts.
-This has led growers to believe that terpenes help account for the unique effects induced by each cannabis strain.
+In the past few decades, most cannabis varieties have been bred to contain high levels of psychoactives and as a result, other cannabinoids have fallen to just trace amounts.
+This has led growers to believe that terpenes help account for the unique effects induced by each strain.

 Medical Value: Asthma, antiseptic